ietf-wg-keytrans/draft-arch/draft-mcmillion-keytrans-architecture.md

 shown other users.
 As such, the log may be able to associate data with keys without the key owner's awareness.

-The protocol is designed such that users always remember the last `TreeHead` that they observed when querying the log, and require subsequent queries to prove consistency against this tree head.
+The protocol is designed such that users always require subsequent queries to prove consistency with previous queries.
 As such, users always stay on a linearizable view of the log.
 If a user is ever presented with a forked view, they hold on to this forked view forever and reject the output of any subsequent queries that are inconsistent with it.